Wednesday, 31 December 2014

 No Grandi Navi!

-Here we are on the Norwegian Jade about to set off on our cruise.
+Here we are on the Norwegian Jade about to set off on our Mediterranean cruise.
 As with the start of many holidays it has been a long day!
 We got up at 4.30 a.m. to get to the airport nice and early because we reckoned that this Saturday of the schools' October holiday week would be busy.
-And so it was; there was a big queue at check in although security hustled us through very efficiently.
-I napped a bit on the plane and then there was a bit more queueing to collect our cases, get on a bus, and check into the ship.
+And so it was; there was a big queue at check in, although security hustled us through very efficiently.
+I napped a bit on the plane and then there was a bit more queueing to collect our cases in Venice, get on a bus, and check into the ship.

 Update half an hour later - James just said "Well that was one of life's rich experiences!" and I thought he meant the wonderful views we have just seen.
-In fact he meant the Aperol Spritz which I bought him as a tribute to Heather and Ewan!
+In fact he meant this first ever Aperol Spritz which I bought him at the deck bar as a tribute to Heather and Ewan!

 Visitor on a bicycle

-David now has a white coat and safety goggles for his lab work!
+David now has a white coat and safety goggles for his lab work at University!
 He looked so great wearing them - like a real mad scientist.
 However he ran away when I tried to take his photo.

-How lovely it was to see Jamie and Aisling this evening.
+How lovely it was to see Jamie this evening.
 Jamie cycled all the way here from Edinburgh this afternoon - a total of 55 miles from his house to ours.
 By the time I got home from work he was showered, changed and had very sore legs!
 His new bike is very smart; let's hope that this one doesn't get stolen.
-Aisling arrived by car straight from work and we all had a curry and a good chat.
-Both of them are working very hard but enjoying their jobs, although they like some placements more than others.
-Also they have just celebrated their two year anniversary, they were telling us about their first date.
-And then they loaded Jamie's bike into Aisling's car and set off home.
+We had a curry and a good chat.
+He is working very hard but enjoying his job, although he likes some placements more than others.

 Shopping with Grandma

-We got off at St Andrews Square and walked across to Jenner's, where we browsed around the womenswear section.
+We got off at St Andrews Square and walked across to Jenners, where we browsed around the womenswear section.
 I'm not the most enthusiastic shopper in the world but from time to time I can get into the spirit and today was quite enjoyable.
 Grandma chose a really gorgeous suit by Hobbs in a blue and black check; she did have to add to her voucher by quite a bit to pay for it!
-I also treated myself to a rather nice black wool dress with leather bits - it's hard to describe but it's lovely.
+I also treated myself to a rather nice black wool dress.

 We got home at about four after more tram excitement and I am exhausted; shopping with Grandma has worn me out!